ChungBound/canvasAnalytics/NETWORK_ACCESS.md

 - **Full Screen**: The app is designed to work great in mobile browsers
 - **Portrait/Landscape**: Works in both orientations

-Enjoy testing your beautiful Canvas Analytics app on mobile! 📊📱
+Enjoy testing your beautiful LMS EarlySense app on mobile! 📊📱